 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61), shows that there is one reported archaeological materials or significant cultural properties within a half-mile (mi) radius of the project location.
-Historic site Hacienda Gaztambide (SG0200006) is located 0.5 mi (0.8 kilometers [km]) north - northwest of the project area.

-The proposed project is located in the Municipality of Sabana Grande at an elevation of 2,099 ft (640 m) above modern sea level.
-Per the USGS/NRCS Web Soil Survey, soils in the project area are Caguabo clay loam, 20 to 60 percent slopes, which are bedrock-derived clay loam found on the slopes and summits of hills and mountains.
-The project APE lies on the slope of a peak in the Mountainous Interior physiographic zone.
-The closest freshwater source is an unnamed intermittent drainage of the Río Loco located 0.4 miles (mi; 0.06 km) southeast of the project area.
-The southern coast is approximately 11.84 mi (19.05 km) south of the project area.
+The review of this existing information by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61), shows that there are no reported archaeological sites within a half mile (0.50 miles) radius of the project location.
+The nearest cultural resource is the Pre-Columbian site known as Cotuí (SHPO: GL0100004), located 1.13 miles southeast.
+The proposed project is located in the mountainous area of Guayanilla at an elevation of 246 feet above sea level.
+Per the USGS/NRCS Web Soil Survey, the project area is within mapped soil series: Caguabo clay loam, 20 to 60 percent slopes (CbF2).
+The Guayanilla river is located within the project area.
+The south coast is approximately 3.63 miles (5.84 km) from the project area.